Jr-Einstein/Password-Protected-Website/README.md

 ## Contributions 🙌

 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request , we will try to review and merge as soon as possible.

 ## Resources 📚